 Enrolment and Course Fees:

 Full details and our terms and conditions are in the Prospectus.
-The course fee does not include the cost of timber but does include the cost of consumable materials i.e. glue, sandpaper, screws, etc. As students are given a wide choice of timber options these are calculated and invoiced term by term.
+The course fee does not include the cost of timber but does include the cost of most consumable materials i.e. glue, sandpaper, screws, etc. As students are given a wide choice of timber options these are calculated and invoiced term by term.

 Term by Term Enrolment:

 Students may be able to enrol for individual terms and/or courses within the full time programme.
 Students who have not previously attended an introductory / beginners course here prior to enrolling in more advanced courses within the full time programme will need to discuss with us their skill level and experience.
 However, please note that priority is always given to those students completing all four terms.

 Contact us if you are interested in attending an individual term in 2019 and 2020

 14th April - 4th December 2020

 Curvature – Design & Make a Hall Table